Welcome to today's edition of the Rush 24-7 podcast.

 Because it gets you millions more people who know, understand, and appreciate you than if you just draw a cocoon around the state of Kentucky and pretend the rest of the nation doesn't exist.

-We're rooting for him too.
+We're rooting for him, too.

-We want people with his views to earn the favor, to earn the appreciation, to win over critics because it ain't just about Kentucky.
+We want people with his views to earn the favor, to earn the appreciation, to win over critics, because it ain't just about Kentucky.

-If he makes the U.S. Senate, it is about the whole country, and I want him to be out there duking it out with those who would who would misrepresent his views.
+And I want him to be out there duking it out with those who would misrepresent his views.

-That's what I want to do.
+That's what I want.

-No, I I understand.
+No, I understand.

-And and and Terry, thank you.
+And Terry, thank you.

-And you're you're technically absolutely right about that.
+And you're technically absolutely right about that.

-But with a an election season that's going to be paying a ton of attention to his views, I'd like not to have a missed opportunity.
+But with an election season that's going to be paying a ton of attention to his views, I'd like not to have a missed opportunity.

-All right, it's the uh Rush Limbaugh show.
+All righty, it's the Rush Limbaugh Show.

 Mark Davis filling in, and we'll continue in just a moment.

-So rather than give a caller short shrift, let's get out of this with some degree of style and head into the next hour, take a bunch more of your calls on whatever you want.
+So rather than give a caller a short shrift, let's get out of this with some degree of style and head into the next hour, take a bunch more of your calls on whatever you want.

 Mark Davis in for rush, rush back Wednesday, Dr. Walter Williams tomorrow.

-We gotta fight, we gotta duke it out.
+We got to duke it out.

-Uh, you know, just flip them the bird and don't show up.
+You know, just flip them the bird and don't show up.

 Hello, fighting means fighting.

-And sometimes it means fighting Harry Reid and Nancy Pelosi, and sometimes it means fighting David Gregory.
+And sometimes it means fighting Harry Reid and Nancy Pelosi.

 And it's not the same dance, but it's a similar thing.